ePA Explained: NCPDP SCRIPT & Surescripts Prior Authorization

 Standards and Interoperability: The evolution of ePA demonstrates how health IT standards can address a major administrative problem.
 SCRIPT’s ePA transactions create a “digital highway” for PA information ([28]).
 But standards alone aren’t enough – every link in the chain must be enabled.
 As one panelist noted, ePA is most effective when the criteria responses can be automated: prescribers should minimize manual input, with EMRs pre-populating as many fields as possible ([55]).
 Similarly, AMCP forum participants stressed the importance of linking the ePA authorization to the correct claim system (pharmacy vs. medical) ([56]).
 This highlights that while SCRIPT ePA covers pharmacy benefits, further work is needed to cover medical PAs.

 Remaining Challenges: Despite progress, significant challenges remain.
-As noted, many physicians still occasionally resort to fax or phone because payer systems may not accept ePA messages.
-A 2014 executive comment highlighted this: “many health plan and PBM information systems are not yet ready to accept NCPDP-based prior auth transactions” ([35]).
+While fax usage for PAs has dropped dramatically (down 97.9% in recent years, with portal usage up 172.2%), some physicians still occasionally resort to manual methods because payer systems may not fully support ePA messages.
 Payer-side readiness is improving but uneven; smaller plans and some PBMs may lag.
 Additionally, clinical workflows can be disrupted if ePA isn’t smoothly embedded.
 Early pilots found that providers often still processed PAs outside the initial visit (e.g., in a separate session), in part because of the learning curve and system design.
 Critics also point out that if an ePA request is pended, the patient still faces delay unless there is efficient follow-up by staff.
+A growing concern is the role of AI in PA: the 2025 AMA survey found that 61% of physicians are worried that AI will be used by payers to increase denial rates ([15]), even as vendors promise AI will streamline approvals.

 Analytics and Outcomes: Continued research is needed to quantify clinical impacts.
 For instance, do patients initiated on therapy faster?
 Are abandonment rates lower?
 Some promising indicators exist: CoverMyMeds found that ePA can lead to significantly faster start-of-therapy for patients (though nearly half of PAs remain un-electronic) ([13]).
 Longitudinal studies (like the JCO oncology study) link PA to worse outcomes; it will be important to see if ePA reverses some of these delays in real practice.
 Health systems and PBMs should publish ROI analyses, building on early data to show time/cost savings across stakeholders.